By Rick Steves

 Salema, on Portugal's Sunny South Coast

-Sun-drenched Salema is my kind of beach resort: four restaurants specializing in fresh fish and vinho verde (the crisp, refreshing "green" wine) and an inviting beach.
+Sun-drenched Salema is my kind of beach resort: five restaurants specializing in fresh fish and vinho verde (the crisp, refreshing "green" wine) and an inviting beach.
 It's being quietly discovered by British, German, and Back Door connoisseurs of lethargy.

-Cinque Terre: Italy's Traffic-free Riviera
+Cinque Terre: Italy's Traffic-Free Riviera

 The Cinque Terre, meaning "five lands," is five villages clinging to the most inaccessible bit of coast on the Italian Riviera.
 Established as pirates' hideouts centuries ago, the towns are still hideaways, virtually inaccessible by car.
 The Cinque Terre, between Pisa and Genoa, is now a government-protected national park.
 No new building is allowed.
 Villagers have almost no choice but to go about their business as if the surrounding vineyards were the very edges of the earth.